sjentsch/jamoviDocs/usermanual/um_5_updating_data.rst

    represents a participant.
 The process is the same as the single-file import detailed above, except that you select multiple files when performing the import.
-You can do this by holding down control or shift when selecting data files, or with the “multi-select” button at the top of the import dialog.
+You can do this by holding down control or shift when selecting data files, or with the “multi-select” button (three lines preceded by tick marks) at the top of the import dialog.

    When importing multiple files like this, they are combined vertically with the rows of the second file appearing below the first, the rows of the third